gauravcodepro/mongodb-genome/README.md

 # mongodb-genome

-- a class to prepare the files for the mongodb
+- python class to prepare the genome files for the mongodb atlas
 - since the genome annotations id will be same, implmented a list based nested iteration so that it can be inserted into ``` mongodb as .insertMany() ```

 ```